OpenFish: Biomimetic Design of a Soft Robotic Fish for High Speed Locomotion: Operation instructions

-{This section describes the setup that was used to measure the performance of the soft robotic fish.
-The setup can be easily reproduced in order for others to benchmark new versions of the open-source soft robotic fish.
-It is important to note that the fish is free-swimming (the head is not fixed), such that head sway and other stability issues are taken into account while evaluating the performance.
+This section describes the setup and protocol that was used to operate the soft robotic fish and to measure its performance.
+The setup can be easily reproduced in order for others to benchmark new versions of the open source soft robotic fish.
+It is important to note that the fish is free-swimming (the head is not fixed), such that head sway and other stability issues will influence the swimming performance.
+Therefore, the OpenFish design can also be used to study these phenomena.
 The basin is sufficiently wide to exclude effects from the walls of the basin on the flow, and long enough to allow the fish to reach its top speed.
 The robotic fish is tethered to allow for reliable communication.
 A camera (GoPro7, $1080~\mathrm{p}$ at $120~\mathrm{fps}$) is placed above the water with linear settings to minimize distortion due to the lens.
-Fig.~\ref{fig:setup} shows how the speed $U$ is calculated using a segment of the fish with a known length for calibration of the traveled distance.
+Fig.~\ref{fig:setup} shows how the swimming speed $U$ is calculated using a segment of the fish with a known length for calibration of the traveled distance.
 Therefore, it is not necessary for the fish to swim perfectly parallel to the water during the interval of interest.
 In this work, the performance of the fish at different tail beat frequencies was studied.
 The voltage applied to the motor was incremented with steps of $0.5~\mathrm{V}$, starting from a minimum voltage $5~\mathrm{V}$ and until failure of the prototype or until the maximum motor specifications were reached.
 For each voltage, three straight swimming intervals were captured.
 The tail beat frequency $f$ was measured from the video footage.
-The tail sweep amplitude is measured when the fish is underneath the camera in order to minimize camera distortion, and calibrated using the segment with known length.
+The tail sweep amplitude $A$ is measured when the fish is underneath the camera in order to minimize camera distortion, and calibrated using the segment with known length.
 Using these parameters, the Strouhal number can be calculated as:

-The Strouhal number is a good indicator for efficiency.
-A strouhal number between $0.2$ and $0.4$ is a good indicator of energy-efficient locomotion~\cite{triantafyllou1993optimal}.}